Kerry wake from old nightmare to battle past Derry

 - 'I'm in shock.
 It looked like we were going to pull it off'

-It took only another four minutes for the Kerry net to ruffle as the livewire Gareth McKinless poked in the rebound after his own charge had set up the initial chance for another willing runner from deep Brendan Rogers.
+But it took only another four minutes for the Kerry net to ruffle as the livewire Gareth McKinless poked in the rebound after his own charge had set up the initial chance for another willing runner from deep Brendan Rogers.

-Immediately from the restart, the ball was nestling in the Derry net at the other end as Gavin White finished off an attacking move that he himself had started but the Oak Leafers remained unruffled as they set the agenda for the contest.
+Immediately from the restart, the ball was nestling in the Derry net at the other end as Gavin White finished off an attacking move that he himself had begun.

+However, the Oak Leafers remained unflustered as they set the agenda for the contest.

 McKaigue's Clifford task 'damage limitation'

-With McKinless and Rogers leading the Derry charge and Paul Cassidy continuing the brilliant point-scoring he has produced all year, Kerry needed David Clifford's brilliance to stay in the contest.
+With McKinless and Rogers leading the Derry charge and Paul Cassidy continuing the superb long-range point-scoring he has produced all year, Kerry needed David Clifford's brilliance to stay in the contest.

 As expected, Chrissy McKaigue was handed the impossible task of damage limitation and while Clifford was indeed brilliant as he went on to slot four points from play in his 0-9 total, the Slaughtneil man did as well as anybody could be expected to do in attempting to shackle arguably the greatest player to ever run on to a gaelic football pitch.

-It was far from a repeat of the unmerciful mauling endured by Mayo's Padraig O'Hora at Clifford's hands and feet in last year's League Final.
+Put it this way, it was far from a repeat of the unmerciful mauling endured by Mayo's Padraig O'Hora at Clifford's hands and feet in last year's League Final.

 Indeed in the second half as Kerry seemed to be running out of ideas, they even went old school by lumping the ball in on top of Clifford, with the gesticulating Fossa man at one stage making his displeasure about the poor quality of the delivery abundantly clear after McKaigue had batted away to an Oak Leaf team-mate.

-By then, Derry manager Ciaran Meenagh's pre-match conviction that his side were going to shock the 3-1 on favourites was only getting stronger after they had seemingly weathered an post-interval Kingdom storm which had seen the All-Ireland champions cancel out a three-point half-time deficit to draw level at 1-12 to 1-12 by the 48th minute before the Oak Leafers soon moved two up again.
+By then, Derry manager Ciaran Meenagh's pre-match conviction that his side were going to shock the 3-1 on favourites was only getting stronger.

+His troops had seemingly weathered a post-interval Kingdom storm which had seen the All-Ireland champions cancel out a three-point deficit to draw level at 1-12 to 1-12 before the Oak Leafers regrouped to move two up again.

 "At that stage it looked as though every time we attacked, we were cutting them apart," the rueful Oak Leaf boss told BBC Sport NI afterwards.

-But those opportunities weren't being taken with McKinless denied by Shane Ryan's point-blank save in the 51st minute not long after Paul Murphy had blocked a Niall Toner chance following a goalmouth scramble.
+But those opportunities weren't being taken with McKinless crucially denied by Shane Ryan's point-blank save in the 51st minute not long after Paul Murphy had blocked a Niall Toner chance following a goalmouth scramble.

 "We tried to create goal chances and went for goal chances.
 We were here to win the game.
 It was about really going for it at that stage," added Meenagh.